Discrete stress-energy tensor in the loop O(n) model: Convergence theorems

-Let us first describe the general strategy of our proofs of Theorems~\mbox{\ref{thm:Ising1}--\ref{thm:Ising3}}, which is similar to the one used in the series of recent papers~\cite{HonSmi,Hon_thesis,ChIz,ChHonIz15} devoted to convergence of various correlation functions in the Ising model to their scaling limits.
-Let~$w_\delta$ denote the face of the discrete domain~$\Omega_\delta$ containing~$w$,~$b_\delta$ denote the nearest to~$b\in\partial\Omega$ boundary edge of~$\Omega_\delta$ etc. As we saw in Section~\ref{sec_Ising_discrete}, all the expectations~$\Edelta^+[T(w_\delta)]$,~$\Edelta^{b_\delta^{\vphantom{\prime}},b'_\delta}[T(w_\delta)]$,~$\Edelta^+[T(w_\delta)T(w'_\delta)]$ etc can be written in terms of discrete derivatives of the fermionic observables~$F_{\Omega_\delta}$ (or their spinor analogues).
-At the same time, their putative scaling limits~$\CorrO{T(w)}$,~$\Corr{T(w)}_\Omega^{\dob}$,~$\CorrO{T(w)T(w')}$ etc can be \emph{defined} in a similar manner using derivatives of the continuous functions~$\f$ and~$\fdag$ (or their spinor analogues), as discussed in Section~\ref{sec:CFT-correlations}.
+We use the same strategy as in the series of papers~\cite{HonSmi13,Hon10,CheIzy13,CheHonIzy15} devoted to convergence of various correlation functions in the Ising model to their scaling limits.
+Let~$w_\delta$ denote the face of the discrete domain~$\Omega_\delta$ containing~$w$,~$b_\delta$ denote the nearest to~$b\in\partial\Omega$ boundary edge of~$\Omega_\delta$ etc. As discussed in Section~\ref{sec:via-fermions-disc}, all the expectations~$\Edelta^+[T(w_\delta)]$, $\Edelta^{b_\delta^{\vphantom{\prime}},b'_\delta}[T(w_\delta)]$, $\Edelta^+[T(w_\delta)T(w'_\delta)]$ etc can be written in terms of discrete derivatives of the fermionic observables~$F_{\Omega_\delta}$ (or their spinor analogues).
+At the same time, their putative scaling limits~$\CorrO{T(w)}$, $\Corr{T(w)}_\Omega^{\dob}$, $\CorrO{T(w)T(w')}$ etc can be \emph{defined} in a similar manner using derivatives of the continuous functions~$\f$ and~$\fstar$ (or their spinor analogues), as discussed in Section~\ref{sec:CFT-correlations}.
 Therefore, to prove Theorems~\mbox{\ref{thm:Ising1}--\ref{thm:Ising3}} it is essentially enough to prove the $C^1$-convergence of (appropriately normalized) discrete fermionic observables~$F_{\Omega_\delta}$ to their continuous counterparts.
-The first result of this kind was obtained by the third author in~\cite{Smi_Ising} (in a slightly different context of the random-cluster representation of the Ising model aka FK-Ising model).
-Later, more involved discrete complex analysis techniques treating such convergence problems were developed in~\cite{ChSmi_CompAn,ChSmi_Universal,HonSmi,Hon_thesis,Iz_thesis,ChIz,ChHonIz15}.
-Essentially, we do not need any new machinery in our paper and thus just provide relevant references to the papers mentioned above in Sections~\ref{sub:convergence-fermions} and~\ref{sub:convergence-theorems-proofs}.
-For the sake of completeness, we include a proof of the similar convergence result for spinor observables in Section~\ref{sub:convergence-spinors}, which also can be viewed as a characteristic example of such proofs.
+The first result of this kind was obtained by the third author in~\cite{Smi10} (in a slightly different context of the random-cluster representation of the Ising model aka FK-Ising model).
+Later, more involved discrete complex analysis techniques treating such convergence problems were developed in~\cite{CheSmi11,CheSmi12,HonSmi13,Hon10,CheIzy13,CheHonIzy15,CheHonIzy21}.
+Below we do not need any new machinery and just provide relevant references.